From Ukrainians to astronauts on the ISS, José Andrés is feeding anyone in need—and well

 FC: There’s now a rift between the ISS’s two main partners, the United States and Russia.
 Russia’s space chief even raised the idea of Russia leading the ISS into an uncontrolled deorbit in a series of tweets criticizing U.S. sanctions against Russia.
 Has this affected your work?

-JA: This meal will be shared by all astronauts.
-Paella is a communal dish, and everybody in the crew will share it.
+JA: This meal will be shared by all Axiom Mission 1 astronauts.
+Paella is a communal dish, and everybody in the Ax-1 crew will share it.
 I don’t know that this is the beginning of the peace process, but it’s good for people to eat together and see each other across a table.

 FC: Do you plan on making more dishes to be consumed in space down the line?